-There has been a lot of discussion ever since the pandemic struck about student loans in the U.S., from suspension of payments to outright loan forgiveness.
+There has been a lot of discussions ever since the pandemic struck about student loans in the U.S., from the suspension of payments to outright loan forgiveness.

 Aug.
 30, 2023

 The pause on loan repayments will expire at the end of June and resume for most borrowers on Aug.
 30.

 Per the Department of Education’s student aid website: “The student loan payment pause is extended until the U.S. Department of Education is permitted to implement the debt relief program or the litigation is resolved.
 Payments will restart 60 days later.
 If the debt relief program has not been implemented and the litigation has not been resolved by June 30, 2023 — payments will resume 60 days after that.
 We will notify borrowers before payments restart.”